 In conjunction with the Central Coast Regional Water Quality Control Board's joint effort for developing hydromodification control criteria (joint effort) the County completed a gap analysis as described in BMP 7-1-9.
 This analysis identified County code, ordinance, and criteria that may need to be updated in conjunction with the development and implementation of hydromodification control criteria.
+Since stormwater management requirements being developed as part of the Joint Effort are still in draft form, review and updates to County code/ordinance/criteria has not yet occurred.

-- In conjunction with the joint effort for developing hydromodification control criteria, develop and implement a review program to measure the effectiveness of County policies and ordinances in providing long-term watershed protection and healthy functioning watersheds; - Modify policies/ordinances if necessary. - Amend current criteria to incorporate the specific BMPs associated with the land uses identified in Attachment 4 of the General Permit (except section B.2.i because this will be covered by the hydromodification control criteria covered by BMP 7-1-10).
-Include the implementation of the amended criteria in the proposed monitoring program.
-Conduct stakeholder outreach to get feedback on the draft Stormwater Ordinance.
-Adopt the Stormwater Ordinance, updates to the County Design Criteria, and the County Construction Site Stormwater Pollution Control BMP Manual.
+- In conjunction with the joint effort for developing hydromodification control criteria, develop and implement a review program to measure the effectiveness of County policies and ordinances in providing long-term watershed protection and healthy functioning watersheds. - Modify policies/ordinances if necessary. - Continue to measure the effectiveness of the policies/ordinances and modify in the future as necessary.